TheUsefulLists/UsefulMods/Performance/Note on Optifine.md

 # OptiFine in Modded Minecraft: Considerations and Alternatives

 ## Bullet Points
+* You may have noticed that Optifine isn't on any of these lists.
+We are aware of this and have not included Optifine because of its various incompatibility issues.
 * OptiFine is a popular mod for improving graphics and performance in Minecraft
 * May not always be compatible with certain mods
 * May not provide significant performance improvements in all modded Minecraft environments